 Welcome back to the Gopher Patrol blog!
 If you’re like most, you are probably most familiar with the cute yet troublesome gopher who graced the silver screen in the 1980 classic film, Caddyshack.
-Unfortunately for those living in and around Santa Barbara, you are probably even more familiar with them as backyard pests who wreak havoc on your yard.
+Unfortunately for those living in Southern California, you are probably even more familiar with them as backyard pests who wreak havoc on your yard, causing a lot of gopher damage.
 Fortunately, Gopher Patrol is the go-to pest control team who can get rid of these pesky rodents from your yard for good.
 In today’s post, we would like to explore gophers in greater detail to inform our clients and readers about what exactly these critters are, and why they cause so much destruction to yards in Southern California.
 Please continue reading below to learn more.

 What Are Gophers?